-So while we have to be very careful with lots of things during this pandemic, it seems handling our headphones is not one of them.
+So while we have to be very careful with lots of things during this pandemic, it seems adjusting the volume on our headphones mid-run is not one of them.
 I'm off to listen to a podcast to celebrate.

 The information in this story is accurate as of the publication date.
 While we are attempting to keep our content as up-to-date as possible, the situation surrounding the coronavirus pandemic continues to develop rapidly, so it's possible that some information and recommendations may have changed since publishing.
 For any concerns and latest advice, visit the World Health Organisation.
 If you're in the UK, the National Health Service can also provide useful information and support, while US users can contact the Center for Disease Control and Prevention.

 Like this article?
 Sign up to our newsletter to get more articles like this delivered straight to your inbox.